CANGA/ELMKernels/README.md

 sh buildELMphys.sh
 ```

-If you set up both the KOKKOS_DIR AND ELM_INPUT_DIR, that script shpuld build without issue.
+If you set up both the KOKKOS_DIR AND ELM_INPUT_DIR, that script should build without issue.

 Run some tests
 ```